Aquaveo/xmsextractor/pydocs/source/index.rst

 **Last Updated:** October 5, 2018

-The xmsinerp library is a grid extractor library for other aquaveo products.
-This library contains classes used to perform data extraction from a grid.
+The xmsextractor library is a extraction library for other aquaveo products.

 Contents